websdk/rhumb/README.md

 // returns "/shoes/red/6"
 ```

-For interpolation to produce a valid path, it will throw and error when a required variable is absent, `""`, `null` or `undefined`:
+For interpolation to produce a valid path, it will throw an error when a required variable is absent, `""`, `null` or `undefined`:

 ```javascript
 rhumb.interpolate("/potatoes/{variety}", {})